 REDCOM Sigma includes native interoperability with TSM talk groups.
 A simple IP connection to a TrellisWare gateway radio followed by quick setup in Sigma is all that is required, providing Sigma with access to all of the talk groups on a TSM MANET network.
 Because each talk group is a virtual radio network, REDCOM Sigma treats each talk group as its own independent radio net.
 This greatly reduces radio requirements at the tactical edge, since only one TrellisWare gateway radio is required for Sigma to access talk groups throughout an entire TSM MANET network.

 On REDCOM Sigma XRI, since the connection to a TSM network is via IP, this does not use up one of the XRI’s four analog radio ports.
 This means a single Sigma XRI unit can bridge any number of IP endpoints with up to four analog radio nets and all available TSM talk groups on a single TSM mesh network.

 Ruggedized for Mobility at the Tactical Edge

-Sigma XRI is available in two configurations: XRI-400, a stand-alone box weighing just 2.6 lbs. and XRI-M4K, a module for the Klas Voyager platform.
+Sigma XRI is available in multiple configurations: a stand-alone box weighing just 2.6 lbs. and modules for Klas Voyager and PacStar platforms.

-Tactical users that have already adopted the Klas Voyager platform can enhance their system by adding the XRI-M4K module.
-Up to two Sigma M4K modules can be installed in the same Voyager system, each providing four analog ports for donor radios.
-The M4K module brings the power of Sigma and radio crossbanding to existing Voyager systems, greatly enhancing interoperability and operational flexibility.
+Tactical users that have already adopted platforms such as PacStar or the Klas Voyager can enhance their system by adding a REDCOM XRI module.
+The XRI module brings the power of Sigma and radio crossbanding to these existing systems, significantly enhancing interoperability and operational flexibility.